Program On Hold

-The New Mexico EE Certification program is on hold as of 2019 as EENM’s Leadership Team explores how certification fits into our new mission, vision and strategic direction (https://eenm.org/about/).
+The New Mexico EE Certification program is on hold as EENM’s Leadership Team explores how certification fits into our new mission, vision and strategic direction.

 Past certification information:

-EEANM has a new certification for environmental educators in New Mexico.
-It establishes high standards for the professional qualifications of environmental educators in New Mexico.
+EENM created a certification for environmental educators in New Mexico.
+It established high standards for the professional qualifications of environmental educators in New Mexico.

 A diverse team of experienced environmental educators from across the state worked to set specific standards of knowledge, skills and experience that highly qualified environmental educators in New Mexico should be able to demonstrate.
 An EE Certification Mentorship Program provides additional support for candidates from underserved communities.